Lakshit-Chiranjiv/30-days-of-solidity/README.md

 ### DAY 4
 - Create function to subtract difference of 2 int parameters from their sum and return their result.

+### DAY 5
+- Create function to return the remainder of a passed parameter when divided by 3.